Cookie Settings

 The discussions at collaborative space Kupla are based on the Timeout dialogue method developed by Sitra.
 In a joint project with Sitra, a dialogue model for democracy work in museums is being developed.
 The dialogues aim to increase people’s understanding of the mechanisms of digitalisation and digital power and to strengthen social trust and faith in the future.
 The project will also develop ways to use the dialogues to support societal decision-making and to develop museums’ exhibitions.

-The Postal Museum’s national responsibility as a museum, together with Tampere’s historical museums, in particular the Finnish Museum of Games and the Media Museum Rupriikki, will start on 1 January 2024, with a special focus on communication, games, post and digital life.
+The Postal Museum’s national responsibility as a museum, together with Tampere’s historical museums, in particular the Finnish Museum of Games and the Media Museum Rupriikki, started on 1 January 2024, with a special focus on communication, games, post and digital life.

 Timeout dialogues in Collaborative space Kupla in part of Museums’ Democracy Work